 DS-11 Application for New Passport

-You will need to fill out a DS-11 Application for New Passport form if any of the following conditions apply: Download the DS-11 Passport Form here
+One passport applications form is the DS-11.
+You will need to fill out a DS-11 Application form for a New Passport if any of the following conditions apply: Download the DS-11 Passport Form here

 - You are applying for a U.S, passport for the first time